 Caf Champions League: Saeed Ahmed's own goal saves Rivers United against Al Hilal

-Mohamed AbdelRahman drew the first blood for Al Hilal in the 35th minute, a lead they kept until after the hour-mark.
+Mohamed Abdel-Rahman drew first blood for Al Hilal in the 35th minute, a lead they kept until after the hour-mark.

 Editors' Picks